LT-IntroToAI-SY2526/assignment3-per4-AlexZ-0/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+How to create and call a function as well as what a pa list is and how it works.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+   Prints a greeting for the user and waits for a response.
+Converts response to lowercase and split sit into a string before using keywords from the string to find matches in the pa list.
+If found the corrosponding function will loop through thr movie databaseand a answer wil be return to the user

-3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
+4. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+   Automatee rspond bots.
+A chatbot like that can repond to questions such as, when is the next holiday, how do i reuqest time off, how do i contact manager, etc. The current model requires user to asl very sepcific questiosn to get a response.
+Synynoms can be added to keywords to help make getting actual responses easier instead of a "I dont know"